BECAUSE MONEY DOESN’T COME WITH INSTRUCTIONS®

-10 year-end personal financial review items.
+10 year-end personal finance review items for your financial planning.

 The end of the year is traditionally a busy time, filled with holiday planning, travel, and spending time with family and friends.
 But it also means that key deadlines to take advantage of any money-earning and tax-saving opportunities are fast approaching.
 This may leave you wondering, “What should I do financially before year end?”
-To help make sure you don’t miss out, we’ve created this year-end financial checklist so you can wrap up the year with confidence.
+To help make sure you don’t miss out, we’ve created this year-end financial checklist so you can plan ahead and wrap up the year with confidence.

 Use any remaining flexible spending account balances

 Make sure you use up any remaining funds in your Health Savings Accounts, Flexible Spending Accounts for childcare and dependent care, and transportation accounts.
-Typically, the expenses you’re being reimbursed for must have occurred in 2022.
+Typically, the expenses you’re being reimbursed for must have occurred in 2024.

 Maximize retirement plan contributions at work